logux/client/README.md

 [`logux-core`]: https://github.com/logux/logux-core

-### Emit Events
+### Adding Actions

-When you need to send information to server, just add an event to log:
+When you need to send information to server, just add an action to log:

 ```js
 submit.addEventListener('click', function () {